 A Simple Proposal: Comparable-Based Dynamic Fees

-Here is the simplest mechanism we could think of that satisfies the above goals and principles, builds directly upon ZIP-317's action-based accounting and takes into account all of the above context.
+Here is a mechanism that satisfies the above goals and principles, builds directly upon ZIP-317's action-based accounting and takes into account all of the above context.

 A True Fee Market

-Comparable-based pricing is incredibly common and is used in countless markets: collectibles, art auctions, real estate, and more.
-The concept is generally easy to understand and explain (goal #3.1).
+Comparable-based pricing is a well-studied and widely applied mechanism used in collectibles, art auctions, real estate, and more (goal #3.1).

-We compute baselines from the last hour or so (typically 50 blocks).
-However, the chain tip can be somewhat volatile due to reorg noise, so we guard against this with a 5 block buffer.
-This establishes our lookback window as the last 50 blocks after the 5 block buffer.
+The chain tip can be somewhat volatile due to reorg noise, so a 5-block buffer is applied as a guard.
+The lookback window is defined as the last 50 blocks after the 5 block buffer.

 Modeling Congestion